Frequently asked questions

 How much experience is in the office?

 Steven M.J.
-Byers, our Associate Broker, has been with the Company for over 10 years.
+Byers, Designated Broker, has been with the Company for over 10 years.
 He has expert management skills as well as experience handling insurance issues and HOA relations.
 He also is an outstanding portfolio analyst.

 John Vandercook is our Associate Agent and has, in just over 4 years, acquired expert skills as a manager.
 He is our in-house leasing specialist and is experienced in managing small apartment units (2 to 12 units).

-So you provide full service with no up-charges for $75/month.
+So you provide full service with no up-charges for a low, flat fee.
 How do you do it?

 We think that when you need to speak with someone, it should he a licensed agent who is intimately familiar with your portfolio, not an office assistant, the accounting department or an answering service.
 Our office is lean and efficient which keeps our overhead low and is the only way we can continue to offer a high level of service at a fair cost.